vesakoo/FmiWeatherStationesp2866/README.md

 ## Weather forecast
 This Application fetches a temperature
-forecast from given url and presents the result on TXT 240x240 panel
+forecast from given url and presents the result on oled panel
 Indoor temp and humidity is read with DHT-22 Sensor
 WiFi configuration based on WiFi manager (no need to store secrets to code)